Modern banking emerged around 300 years ago – and until just the last 20 years or so, banking had hardly changed.

 All of this can be done 24/7, regardless of opening hours, bank holidays or even whether you are in the country.

 Most digital fraud isn’t actually banking fraud: it’s traditional fraud, or confidence trickery, which uses digital banking as the delivery mechanism for the criminal element.

 It’s true that digital banking has helped speed up banking, which leaves little time to stop payments once they have been authorised – unlike cheques which could take days to arrive and clear.
 In many cases this would be an advantage rather than disadvantage, though.

-But digital banking is only really as secure as its users.
-If you use obvious passwords, write your passwords down, or don’t adequately protect the devices you use for digital banking, you will expose yourself to people with criminal intent – which is equally true if you write down your card’s PIN and leave it in your purse or wallet.
+Don’t use obvious passwords or write your passwords down.
+If you don’t adequately protect the devices you use for digital banking, you will expose yourself to people with criminal intent – which is equally true if you write down your card’s PIN and leave it in your purse or wallet.

 Some banks will send an authentication code to your phone during the login process, which would stymie most criminals unless they’ve also obtained your phone.

 At the less sophisticated end of the scale, you might receive an email claiming you are due a sizeable payment, but in order to receive it they need to pay an amount into a specified account.

 You can prevent yourself from falling victim to this sort of crime if you remember a few simple rules.

-- Do not provide every digit of your PIN under any circumstance; your bank will only ever ask for a fragment of your PIN.
+Do not provide every digit of your PIN under any circumstance; your bank will only ever ask for a fragment of your PIN

-- Your bank will never ask you for a verification number from your card reader.
+Your bank will never call you and ask for your account details and they will never ask you for a verification number from your card reader

-- If you are called by an individual who sounds genuine, perhaps claiming they have identified suspicious activity on your account, call them back on a number you have sourced independently.
+If you are called by an individual who sounds genuine, perhaps claiming they have identified suspicious activity on your account, call them back on a number you have sourced independently.
 Do not the number they ask you to call.

 If someone claiming to represent your broadband supplier calls and asks for remote access to your computer, do not give it to them.

 Banks, utility suppliers, charities, or even your loved ones – they’re all free game.
 No-one will ever be offended that you have chosen to be extra vigilant, to make sure the call/text/email is genuine.

 Closing branches has saved UK banks a considerable amount of money, so digital banking is offered as a free service.